-As explained in Note 4I, the financial statements do not provide the disclosure required by United Kingdom Accounting Standards in respect of the analysis of debtors and creditors between reinsurance and direct business.
-In addition, under Section 11.38A of FRS 102, the Group and the parent Company are required to report their broker balances on a gross basis unless a legal right of offset exists, according to the principal involved.
-The Group and the parent Company have not complied fully with this disclosure requirement.
-Consequently, in respect of these matters the Group and the parent Company have not complied with United Kingdom Generally Accepted Accounting Practice.
+As explained in Note 4j, the financial statements do not provide the disclosure required by United Kingdom Accounting Standards in respect of the analysis of debtors and creditors between reinsurance and direct business.
+In addition, under Section 11.38A of FRS 102, the Company is required to report their broker balances on a gross basis unless a legal right of offset exists, according to the principal involved.
+The Company has not complied fully with this disclosure requirement.
+Consequently, in respect of these matters the Company have not complied with United Kingdom Generally Accepted Accounting Practice.

 We conducted our audit in accordance with International Standards on Auditing (UK) (ISAs (UK)) and applicable law.
 Our responsibilities under those standards are further described in the Auditor's responsibilities for the audit of the financial statements section of our report.
-We are independent of the Group and the parent Company in accordance with the ethical requirements that are relevant to our audit of the financial statements in the UK, including the Financial Reporting Council's (the 'FRC's') Ethical Standard, and we have fulfilled our other ethical responsibilities in accordance with these requirements.
+We are independent of the Company in accordance with the ethical requirements that are relevant to our audit of the financial statements in the UK, including the Financial Reporting Council's (the 'FRC's') Ethical Standard, and we have fulfilled our other ethical responsibilities in accordance with these requirements.
 We believe that the audit evidence we have obtained is sufficient and appropriate to provide a basis for our qualified opinion.